Kevin-Medzorian/arm/README.md

-# C-Me COVID-19 Mapper Github
+# ARM - Receive Reciept Manager
 This is a repository for a Spring 2020 CSE110 project.

 # Setting up the project: